philippesaade-wmde/WikidataSearch/README.md

 # WikidataSearch

 ## Introduction
-WikidataSearch, a component of WikidataChat, is a web application and API designed to facilitate the connection between users and the Wikidata Vector Database.
+WikidataSearch is a web application and API designed to facilitate the connection between users and the Wikidata Vector Database.

 ## Getting Started